-Dr. Kimberly Comeau is a dentist in Fallston, MD that offers dental implants for the replacement of missing or damaged teeth.
+Dr. Melissa Elliott is a dentist in Fallston, MD that offers dental implants for the replacement of missing or damaged teeth.
 Implants are an effective, long-term solution for people who need teeth replaced.
 They are by far the best solution and the closest thing a person will get to a natural tooth.

 What Are Dental Implants?

-The term dental implants is commonly used to describe the entire system that replaces one or more teeth.
-When, in fact, a dental implant is only one part of the actual replacement tooth or teeth.
+The term dental implants describe the entire system that replaces one or more teeth.
+However, a dental implant is only one part of the actual replacement tooth or teeth.
 Implant-supported restorations are made up of three parts: an implant (sometimes multiple), an abutment, and a dental restoration.
 To help you understand what dental implants are and how they work, we have broken down the three main components.

-The implant fixture is the part of the dental implant that is surgically placed into the jaw bone.
-This screw-like post is made of titanium, a very strong yet light type of metal.
+The implant fixture is the part of the dental implant that the dentist will surgically place into the jaw bone.
+This screw like post is made of titanium, a very strong yet light type of metal.
 Titanium is a type of metal that is not harmful to the human body.

 The bone cells in the jaw will attach to the metal implant creating a strong bond during a process called osseointegration.
 The implant will act as a tooth root providing stimulation for the bone thus preventing bone loss.
 It will also firmly hold a dental restoration in place.

-There are a few different types of implants that can be used:
+There are a few different types of implants available:

 - Standard dental implants: typically used in the front part of the mouth.
 They are skinnier measuring about 3.4 mm to 4.2 mm in diameter.